Dutching football bets is a popular way of distributing profit (or liability) across a number of outcomes in a betting market.

 If any of your three selections wins, your profit will be £196.26 - £100 = £96.26.

-You will also need to account for betting exchange commission unless you are using a traditional bookie.
+Don't forget, you will also need to account for betting exchange commission unless you are using a traditional bookie.